digital-land/digital-land.info/application/templates/pages/guidance/specifications/listed-building.md

 The Historic England listed-building-grade value for the listed building: I, II or II*.

+### document-url

+An optional URL of a document providing the authoritative source of the boundary.
+For example, a PDF containing a map of the area, indicated with a red-line boundary.

 ### notes

 Optional text on how this data was made or produced, or how it can be interpreted.